 Royalties are also subject to income taxation in Switzerland.

-In principal all income is subject to income taxation.
+In principle, all income is subject to income taxation.
 For some specific circumstances, federal and cantonal tax law specifically states that no income tax is due, for example:

 - Assets received due to inheritance, gifted assets, or if received through settlement of matrimonial property (but possibly subject to gift or inheritance tax).